willowell/Delish-Client/Notes and todo.md

 ##### 2: Empty Contact Form

 The contact form at /contact (Contact.tsx) can submit an empty form.
 Ideally, the form will instead highlight the empty fields.

+## 2020 October 7

+##### 3: Navbar does not fit on mobile

+On a mobile device (in my case, a Pixel phone), the links on the navigation bar run off the screen.
+Interestingly, *only* the links run off - the rest of the navigation bar is fine!

+Maybe I can fold the links into a hamburger menu?

+##### 4: Meal images and YouTube videos do not fit on mobile

+Ditto.
+*Note*: The images in /about *do* fit just fine.
+Inspect their CSS.

+The meal cards in /recipes look fine although they need to be centered.

+##### 5: Link colours are hard to read